AI Resume Review: What It Checks and Why It Matters

 Formatting and Structure: Ensuring Readability

-- Example: If you use different date formats (e.g., “January 2020” in one section and “1/2020” in another), an AI resume checker will likely point this out.
+- Example: Using “January 2020” in one section and “1/2020” in another?
+An AI will flag it.

 Skills and Competencies: Demonstrating Expertise